-- Heres to the crazy ones.
+Heres to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
-The round pegs in the square holes. - The ones who see things differently.
+The round pegs in the square holes.

+The ones who see things differently.
 Theyre not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.

 About the only thing you cant do is ignore them.
-Dependence of the prothings.
-They invent.
-They imagine they neal.
-They explore.
-They create.
-They inspire.
-They can the human race forward.Maybe they have to be pazy.
+Dependent of the second second

+Maybe they have to be azy.

-How else can your care at an empty canvas as a service work and or of or sit in siler cand hear arrow thats never leven volten? gare at a red platet and securable story on wheels?
+How else can york are at an empty canvas along a work are?
+On sit in silerer and hear are g thats never leen voitten? gare at a red platet and second buttory on wheels?

-We me tools for these k is of people.
+We may tools for these has of people.

-When some state on as the crazy ones, we argumus.
-Because the people was an arguing enough to the othey can change the world, are the or who o.
+When some section as the crazy ones, we regenus.
+Because the people who are a zy enough to the othey can change the world, are the other who to.